sinai-dev/OSLDocs/API/SL_Character.md

 `Prepare()`
 * Call this in OnPacksLoaded to register your character template.

-`Spawn(Vector3 position, string characterUID, string extraRpcData)`
+`Spawn(Vector3 position, Vector3 rotation, string characterUID, string extraRpcData)`
 * Manually spawn a character using this template, with an optional manual UID and RPC data.
 * `characterUID` is optional, if not provided it will use the default from your template.
 If you are spawning multiple dynamic characters from this template, use UID.Generate().
 * `extraRpcData` is any custom data you want to have passed over network, it will be sent to your `OnSpawn` callback.